-Unlike some other financial products, insurance has always been distributed to retail customers and insurance distribution methods have built up around the needs Life distribution channels (selected countries) - 2018 of these customers.
+Unlike some other financial products, insurance has always been distributed to retail customers and insurance distribution methods have built up around the needs of these customers.
 In contrast, other financial services products were originally designed for sophisticated investors and have gradually become available to retail customers, resulting in conduct of business rules that had to be brought into line with market realities.
 The IDD has enhanced existing, well-functioning insurance distribution methods without trying to override them.